 - Commit to innovation as a business strategy.
-Innovation is key to your law firm’s success, but you’ll never cross a finish line.
+Innovation is key to your law firm’s success.
+But you’ll never cross a finish line.
 Incremental change is the key to achieving goals related to law firm Innovation.
 You’ll need to commit to continuous innovation long term.

 - Appoint a person or department to manage legal innovation.
 In a small firm, this may be a lawyer or office manager.
-If you have room in your budget, also consider outsourcing innovation consultants or strategists.
+If you have room in your law firm budget, also consider outsourcing innovation consultants or strategists.

 - Develop a plan.
-Implementing your legal innovation ideas is often the most difficult part of innovation.
+Implementing your legal innovation ideas is often the most challenging part of innovation.
 Many projects risk failing if project managers and teams aren’t able to develop a realistic work-back schedule.
 We recommend creating a SMART plan that includes the tools, timelines, and budget needed.
 More importantly, we recommend clearly communicating with staff and clients, and soliciting feedback often.

 - Put your plan into action.
 Innovation ideas are only as good as your firm’s adoption of them.
 Hiring a project manager, or outsourcing this role to a qualified, trusted partner, will help ensure the project moves forward and lawyers and staff adopt changes.